soulhotel/yor-ytdlp/README.md

    - ✔ Entering a Playlist URL can batch custom download
    - ✔ Drag & Drop URLs into the script to select it

-2. The User selects audio or video
+2. The User selects audio or video.

-3. The User decides if they want a playlist or single file (if applicable)
+3. The User decides if they want a playlist or single file (if applicable).

-4. The User determines what quality they would like
+4. The User determines what quality they would like.

-5. Subtitles, yes, no, embedded? (for videos)
+5. Subtitles, yes, no, embedded? (for videos).

 6. Restrict file name? keeping it short.